 Cayman Islands Brancheskeyboard_arrow_right

-An overseas company which i) establishes a place of business; ii) commences carrying on business within the Cayman Islands (even “offshore” business); or iii) proposes to own real estate situated in the Cayman Islands, must register as a “foreign company” (essentially register a branch) under Part IX of the Companies Law.
+An overseas company which 1) establishes a place of business; 2) commences carrying on business within the Cayman Islands (even ‘offshore’ business); or 3) proposes to own real estate situated in the Cayman Islands, must register as a ‘foreign company’ (essentially registering a branch) under Part IX of the Companies Act.

 Read MoreIntellectual Property Legislationkeyboard_arrow_right